 However, working with a broker is a great way to sidestep potential issues.

-For example, Revolution can suggest insurance policies to protect you from tenant-related issues and negotiate lower interest costs to maximise profit.
+For example, Revolution Brokers can suggest insurance policies to protect you from tenant-related issues and negotiate lower interest costs to maximise profit.

 Just like a residential mortgage, your buy to let mortgage application will be subject to lender assessments, and every provider has varying rules and eligibility requirements.